orlox/mesa2022_hmxb/minilab1.md

 - `Kolb`: Follows \cite{KolbRitter1990}, and extension of the `Ritter` scheme that accounts for the effect of overflow from regions below the photosphere.

 **You should perform two runs, using the `Ritter` and the `Kolb` schemes.** Provide answers to the questions for both.
 Depending on time, you might want to split work across others in your table.
 For example, two people can do the run with `Ritter` while the other two do the run with `Kolb`.
 This can be useful to validate your results.

+## Extra work!

+Have you finished early?
+Then congrats!
+I also don't want you just hovering around, so you can do the following:

+- See how the outcome of binary interaction is modified for a different orbital period.
+For example, consider periods of $25$ and $100$ days.
+Is the final product of binary evolution significantly different?
+- In computing the time during which the system undergoes mass transfer we have ignored a small detail.
+When the system enters into Roche lobe overflow and detaches, it will do so only for a fraction of the timestep.
+The provided solution ignores this subtlety and includes the entire timestep.
+How would you correct for this?

 ## Answers
 Below there is a set of answers to the questions given. **\red{Be sure to try and answer them by yourself before peeking in here!}**